-Augmentation mammaplasty is a surgical operation performed to enlarge the female breasts for a number of reasons:
+Augmentation mammaplasty is a surgical operation performed to enlarge the breasts for a number of reasons:

-- To enhance the body contour of a woman who, for personal reasons, feels that her breast size is too small. - To correct a loss in breast volume after pregnancy. - To balance breast size, when there is a significant difference between the sizes of the breasts. - To restore breast shape after partial or total loss of the breasts in various conditions. - To correct a failure of breast development due to a severe breast abnormality. - To correct or improve the results of existing breast implants for cosmetic or reconstructive reasons.
+- To enhance the body contour of a woman who, for personal reasons, feels that her breast size is too small. - To correct a loss in breast volume after pregnancy. - To balance breast size, when there is a significant difference between the sizes of the breasts. - To restore breast shape after partial or total loss of the breasts in various conditions. - To correct or improve the results of existing breast implants for cosmetic or reconstructive reasons.

 Breast implant surgery is contraindicated in women with untreated breast cancer or pre-malignant breast disorders, active infection anywhere in the body, or individuals who are currently pregnant or nursing.
 Individuals with a weakened immune system (currently receiving chemotherapy or drugs to suppress the immune system), conditions that interfere with blood clotting or wound healing, or reduced blood supply to the breast tissue from prior surgery or radiation therapy treatments may be at greater risk for complications and poor surgical outcomes.

-Silicone breast implants are approved by the FDA for use in women who are at least 22 years of age.
-Women that meet this age criterion may utilize silicone implants for cosmetic breast augmentation or for revision surgery to correct or improve the results of a previous cosmetic breast augmentation.
+According to the United States Food and Drug Administration (FDA), a woman must be at least 18 years of age in order to undergo cosmetic breast augmentation with saline-filled breast implants.
 There is no age restriction on breast reconstruction procedures to restore breast shape after cancer, trauma, or for severe breast abnormalities.

-Breast enlargement is accomplished by inserting a breast implant either behind the breast tissue, or partially or completely under the chest muscles.
-Incisions are made to keep scars as inconspicuous as possible, usually under the breast, around a portion of areola, or in the armpit.
-According to the FDA, it is not recommended to use the periumbilical approach to insert gel-filled implants.
-Breast implants may be manufactured in a variety of shapes, sizes, and with either smooth or textured surfaces.
+Breast enlargement is accomplished by inserting a breast implant either behind the breast tissue or partially or completely under the chest muscles.
+Incisions are made to keep scars as inconspicuous as possible, usually under the breast, around the lower part of the areola, or in the armpit.
+When breast implants are inserted during the breast reconstruction process, tissue expanders are used to stretch healthy skin in order to provide coverage for a breast implant.
+Breast implants are manufactured in a variety of shapes, sizes, and with either smooth or textured surfaces.
 The method of implant selection and size, as well as the surgical approach for inserting and positioning the breast implants will depend on your preferences, your anatomy, and your surgeon's recommendations.
 The shape and size of the breasts prior to surgery will influence both the recommended treatment and the final results.
 If the breasts are not the same size or shape before surgery, it is unlikely that they will be completely symmetrical afterward.